starfrost013/Lightning/README.md

 * Code reviews are a requirement for non-senior developers!
 Contact me or a senior developer for a code review.

 ## Style Guide
-* Please add a class name for all Instance objects created.
+* You must add a ClassName or all Instance objects created.

-* UpperCase is recommended.
+* PascalCase is recommended.

-* Please use the XML Serialiser for any and all code that deals with XML.
+* Please use either DDMS (for DataModel-related content ONLY) or XML serialisation for any and all code that deals with XML.

 * .NET Core 3.1 and .NET 5.0 are the only required frameworks/